indeema-bushko/iot-device-samples/java/firmware-update-samples/README.md

 ***

-### Running the Registered device sample outside Eclipse
+### Executing the Device Initiated Firmware Update sample outside Eclipse

-Step 1: Navigate to target/classes/Resources directory and modify DMDeviceSample.properties file with the registration details and Cloudant NoSQL DB Authentication details, that you noted in the earlier steps.
+Step 1: Navigate to target/classes/Resources directory and modify DMDeviceSample.properties file & application.properties file with the Device registration details and Cloudant NoSQL DB Authentication details, that you noted in the earlier steps.

 Step 2: Execute the **DeviceFirmwareSample** using the following command